-Alcohol rehab programs are needed for Pierce College because it is a good way to help students who are either struggling with alcohol addiction or fighting depressing that leads them to drinking alcohol.
+In recent years the US has seen an astronomical rise in rehabilitation centers.
+From privately funded centers much like the Bluff Plantation to the government-funded public sector.
+You’d most likely find these at your local community center.
+But, more importantly, at the moment, Alcohol rehab programs are needed for Pierce College because it’s a good way to help students who are either struggling with alcohol addiction or fighting depressing that leads them to drink alcohol.
 So why aren’t any of these on campus?

 According to the Alcohol Rehab Guide website, about roughly 20 percent of college students meet the criteria for having an alcohol use disorder.
 Close to 60 percent of college students between the ages of 18 and 22 admitted to drinking in the past month.